 Frozen | Chris Buck, Jennifer Lee | 2013 |

-Let’s get a little deeper into what makes each of these movies so magical and why they are in ‘best of’ Disney lists.
+Let’s explore a little deeper what makes each of these movies so magical and why they are on Disney’s ‘best of’ lists.

 1. Tangled